protegeproject/owl2lpg/index.md

 #### 2.1.4 Annotation Property

 *Annotation properties* can be used to provide an annotation for an ontology, axiom, or an IRI.
-The structure of annotations is further described in Section XXX.
+The structure of annotations is further described in [Annotations](#7-annotations).

 <u>LPG Diagram</u>: